Typhoon (restaurant)

 Typhoon! was a Tigard, Oregon-based Thai restaurant with seven locations in the U.S. states of Oregon and Washington, including Beaverton, Bend, Gresham, and Redmond.
-The restaurant closed in 2012.
+The restaurant shut down in 2012.

 History

-Bo and Steve Kline opened the original restaurant in northwest Portland in 1995.
-The restaurant was charged with unfair labor conditions in 2010.
+Bo and Steve Kline opened the original restaurant in northwest Portland in 1995, and was charged with unfair labor conditions in 2010.
 In early 2014, after the restaurant had closed, an executive was accused of stealing $1 million.

 Legal issues

 Typhoon!
-Has been sued multiple times by their employees, have been delinquent on their taxes and in September 2010, the state filed a civil suit claiming the restaurant discriminated against Thai chefs.
-One of their locations was seized by the landlord in February 2011 for non-payment of rent.
+Has been sued multiple times by their employees, have been delinquent on their taxes and in September 2010, the state filed a civil suit claiming, that the restaurant discriminated against Thai chefs.
+One of their locations was seized by the landlord in February 2011, on the basis non-payment of rent.
 The following month, some of their vendors sued because they weren’t being paid.

 The discrimination suit also alleged human trafficking violations.
 A federal arbitration panel found in favor of the chef and awarded them $268,000.
-They found no evidence of human trafficking.
-Arbitrators award damages to former Typhoon! chef but found no evidence on the human trafficking claims.
+Arbitrators awarded damages to former Typhoon! chefs, but found no evidence on the human trafficking claims.